shurcooL/goexec/README.md

 })
 (interface{})(nil)

+# Run function RepoRootForImportPath from package "golang.org/x/tools/go/vcs".
+$ goexec 'vcs.RepoRootForImportPath("rsc.io/pdf", false)'
+(*vcs.RepoRoot)(...)
+(interface{})(nil)

-$ goexec --quiet 'fmt.Println("Use --quiet to disable output of goon; useful if you want to print to stdout.")'
+$ goexec -quiet 'fmt.Println("Use -quiet to disable output of goon; useful if you want to print to stdout.")'
-Use --quiet to disable output of goon; useful if you want to print to stdout.
+Use -quiet to disable output of goon; useful if you want to print to stdout.

+$ echo '"fmt"' | goexec -stdin 'gist4727543.GetForcedUse'
+(string)("var _ = fmt.Errorf")
 ```

 Alternatives
 ------------

 -	[gommand](https://github.com/sno6/gommand) - Go one liner program, similar to python -c.
--	[gorram](https://github.com/natefinch/gorram) - Like go run for any go function.
+-	[gorram](https://github.com/natefinch/gorram) - Like go run for any Go function.

 License
 -------